burlachenkok/exploring-python3/python3-note.md

     print(type(args))
 ```

 The second way is to use syntax to wrap varying keyword arguments into a dictionary.
-Specifically, when a final formal parameter in the function is in the `**name` it receives a dictionary containing all keyword arguments except for those corresponding to a formal parameter.
+Specifically, when a final formal parameter in the function is in the `**name`, it receives a dictionary containing all keyword arguments except for those corresponding to a formal parameter.
 Example:

 ```python
 def f(a, **args):
     print(type(args))
 ```

-Next, if you want to call a function by passing a *tuple* and *dictionary*, but transfer this not as objects but make a substitution of the content of *tuple* and *dictionary* as a formal argument you should:
+Next, if you want to call a function by passing a *tuple* and *dictionary*, but transfer this not as objects but make a substitution of the content of *tuple* and *dictionary* as a formal argument, you should:
 * Expand `list` or `tuple` object with `*` for positional arguments only
 * Expand the dictionary dict object with `**` for keyword arguments only